PADL/TktBridgeAP/README.md

 mSDS-RevealOnDemandGroup: CN=Users,CN=Builtin,DC=kerb,DC=padl,DC=COM
 ```

-Note this enables all users to use GSS pre-authentication: you can restrict this by changing the value of `mSDS-RevalOnDemandGroup` above.
+This example enables all users to use GSS pre-authentication: you can restrict this by changing the value of `mSDS-RevealOnDemandGroup` above.

 You then need to read back the RODC branch ID from LDAP by performing a search for `CN=krbtgt_TktBridgeAP` and requesting the `mSDS-SecondaryKrbTgtNumber` attribute.
 This is an integer ID that is used to distinguish the KDC from other RODCs and the main `krbtgt` account.
 The ID is randomly assigned by Active Directory.
 On my test domain controller, it is 30382, so the sAMAccountName is `krbtgt_30382`.